-Throughout the remainder of the summer, OBM continues the process of reviewing each department's operating and programmatic needs and developing detailed departmental budgets.
-OBM also estimates citywide expenses, pension contributions, employee health care and debt service.
-In addition, OBM prepares estimates on the amount of revenue that the City expects to collect in the following year.
+Throughout the remainder of the summer, OBM continues the process of reviewing each department's operating and programmatic needs and developing detailed departmental budgets OBM also estimates citywide expenses, pension contributions, employee health care and debt service In addition, OBM prepares estimates on the amount of revenue that the City expects to collect in the following year proposed budget, as amended, is adopted by the City Council, and approved by the Mayor, it becomes the Annual Appropriation Ordinance.

-In the fall, the Mayor's Office and OBM work with departments to develop one final budget for the entire City government.
-OBM then compiles and balances the Mayor's proposed budget, which is introduced to the City Council on or before October 15 of each year.
-The City Council holds committee and public hearings on the Mayor's proposed budget and may propose amendments to it.
-Once the proposed budget, as amended, is adopted by the City Council, and approved by the Mayor, it becomes the Annual Appropriation Ordinance.
+In the fall, the Mayor's Office and OBM work with departments to develop one final budget for the entire Cily government OBM then compiles and balances the Mayor's proposed budget, which is introduced to the City Council on or before October 15 of each year The City Council holds committee and puhlu; hearings on the Mayor's proposed budget and may propose amendments to it.
+Once the